Top Attractions at the Granada Alhambra Palace

 Note the delicate epigraphic inscriptions in classical Arabic carved in plaster or wood that are scattered on the walls and ceilings of the Alhambra.

-- The Mexuar: it is the first area we find when entering the Nasrid Palaces and the oldest building of the three.
+- The Mexuar: is the first area we find when entering the Nasrid Palaces and the oldest building of the three.
 It was here that the sultan dispensed justice, held hearings or met with the council of ministers.

 - The Comares Palace: it was the official residence of the sultan and the site of the Nasrid throne room.
 Its decoration stands out for its richness, since both wanted to astonish visitors with the power of their dynasty, and they succeeded, don't you think?